The future of solar PV

 With Xenos, the design is totally modular, with each piece of the system working together to produce grid-ready AC.
 The system design offers redundancy too: should an Optimiser fail, the rest will continue along without it.

 The design of Xenos allows each module to do just what it does best.
-By having each part of the system work together, efficiency can be boosted, and costs can be reduced, improving solar affordability for everyone.
+By having each part of the system work together, efficiency can be boosted, and costs can be reduced, making solar power more affordable and more efficient.

 - Dual 75Vmpp 600W inputs (1200W combined) per Inverter Optimiser